haodngn/haodngn/README.md

 - 🤘 My name is Hao Dinh Nguyen.
 - 🎒 I am a sophomore studying Software Engineering at FPT University in Ho Chi Minh City.
 - 📱 I’m currently exploring new things in technology.
-- 🥅 Goals: Be better than yesterday
+- 🥅 Goals: Be better than yesterday.
 - 📈 And I try to make my GitHub's profile look better.
 - 👻 You can find me on [![Facebook][1.1]][1]